marlow75/retropic/README.md

 4096 colors total, 2 modes usefull for graphics.

-* VIVID – first pass dithering, colors of the original picture are replaced by retro machine palette, dithered.
+* none, floyds, apple – first pass dithering, colors of the original picture are replaced by retro machine palette.
-* adjust contrast - gives more or less contrast - replaces colors.

 * 320x256 - use 32 colors, palette is result of Kohonen pixel classification.
 * 320x256 - use HAM coding, 16 color palette as a result of Kohonen classification, best neuron takes all.